+Repurchase (repo) rate The rate at which the Reserve Bank lends to commercial banks.
 Repurchase agreements Short-term contracts between the Reserve Bank and private banks in the money market to sell specified amounts of money at an interest rate determined by daily auction.

-Reserves (foreign exchange) Holdings of foreign exchange, either of the Reserve Bank only or of the Reserve Bank and domestic banking institutions.
+Reserves (foreign exchange) Holdings of foreign exchange, either by the Reserve Bank only or by the Reserve Bank and domestic banking institutions.